 HTTPS Encryption

-Without HTTPS, login credentials, session cookies, and sensitive content can be intercepted.
-No production system may be operated without TLS.
+Without HTTPS, login credentials, session cookies and sensitive content can all be intercepted.
+No production system should ever run without TLS.

 - TLS 1.2 as a minimum, TLS 1.3 preferred